eKoopmans/brackets-ide/README.md

-brackets-compiler-support
+brackets-ide
 ================
-Forked from Brackets Builder, this extension aims to provide Brackets with IDE capabilities like compiling, error line markers, and debugging support.
-The target languages are PHP, PYTHON, and RUBY with the ability to add more.
+This extension provides Brackets with integrated development capabilities like compiling, error line markers, and debugging support.
+Current status: works only with PHP for now.

-Current status: non-working alpha
+It is possible to create own build systems via 'Edit>Edit Builder' menu item and editing opened JSON-file (you need to restart Brackets).

-Press Ctrl(Cmd)-Alt-B to build current file.
+Use the left Run icon or press Ctrl(Cmd)-Alt-B to build current file.